 - navigate to Settings > General > Cart > Checkout settings in your Ecwid Control Panel;

 - tick the “Ask for billing address during checkout” checkbox.

 - Store customer location information for 10 years.
-The information in your Ecwid Control Panel is stored for as long as you want.
+The information in your Ecwid admin is stored for as long as you want.
 No action is required from your side.

 As a global company, Ecwid understands the challenges the merchants face and aims at providing them with the tools to operate their stores in compliance with the laws around the world.

 Am I affected by the new EU VAT rules from January 1, 2015?

 In short: you are, if you sell digital goods to European customers.